Uelzen–Langwedel railway: Rolling stock

-The wood and container trains are occasionally hauled by ADtranz DE-AC33C diesel locomotives with their Red Tiger livery, with locomotives of classes MaK G 1202 BB, MaK G 1204 BB or MaK G 1205 BB in charge of smaller transfer trains operated by the OHE.
+The wood and container trains were occasionally hauled by ADtranz DE-AC33C diesel locomotives with their Red Tiger livery, with locomotives of classes MaK G 1202 BB, MaK G 1204 BB or MaK G 1205 BB in charge of smaller transfer trains operated by the OHE.
+Now occasionally freights are run by DB BR 232, Mak G 1206 BB, BR 218s, whereas since 2023 some Siemens Dual Mode Vectrons are spotted with heavier trains.